What are student service learning projects?

 The American Kidney Fund (AKF) is the nation’s leading nonprofit working on behalf of the 37 million Americans with kidney disease.
 Our mission is to help people fight kidney disease and live healthier lives, and we fulfill that mission by providing a complete spectrum of programs and services: prevention activities, top-rated health educational resources, and direct financial assistance enabling more than 1 in 7 U.S. kidney patients to access lifesaving medical care, including dialysis and transplantation.
 We invest in clinical research to improve outcomes for kidney patients, and we fight tirelessly on Capitol Hill for legislation and policies supporting the issues that are important to the people we serve.

 For more information on how you can bring an AKF student service learning project to a school in your community, contact Martin at email@example.com or 1.855.544.2210.

 Set a 3-4 week timeframe during the school year when your students will integrate learning more about kidney health and fundraising to support the mission of the American Kidney Fund.
 Work with the staff at AKF to set a goal and finalize your plan.
 Collect all the necessary materials for the program.

 Form a great team

-Form a small task force of teachers, counselors, parents and even students, who will serve as champions for the service learning project.
-Meet together a few times to garner ideas and delegate any tasks associated with the project.
+Form a small task force of teachers, counselors, parents and even students who will serve as champions for the service learning project.
+Meet together a few times to gather ideas and delegate any tasks associated with the project.
 Have the task force share their enthusiasm with your school community.